Despite volatility in the capital markets, one of the fastest and most compelling ways to raise funds continues to be through an IPO.

 Pricing date: January 26, 2022

-Jinko Solar is a Chinese solar panel manufacturer based in Shanghai.
-The business focuses on the research and development of photovoltaic products and clean energy solutions.
+Jinko Solar is a Chinese solar panel manufacturer based in Shanghai focusing on the research and development of photovoltaic products and clean energy solutions.
 The company serves more than 3,000 customers and markets its products worldwide in 160 countries.

 Jinko Solar was listed on the STAR Board of the Shanghai Stock Exchange in January 2022.
 It’s the second largest IPO in the first quarter of 2022.

 The organization raised $1.6B and showed an excellent after-market performance.
-It closed 111% above the issue price on the first day of trading and 132% one month after it.
+It closed 111% above the issue price on the first day of trading and 132% one month later.

 Money raised: $2.7B